How do I set up an account with World Arts?

 Your computer’s operating system organizes the display screen into a grid of x and y coordinates, like a checkerboard.
 Each little box on the screen is called a “pixel” (short for “picture element”).
 Colors appearing on your monitor are produced by varying the intensity (value) of red, green and blue (RGB) light striking each pixel.

 Conventional printing techniques reproduce images by converting the original image into a series of small dots (halftone) on a printing plate.
 Color images employ four halftone plates, each assigned to print a specific color in the printing process.
 The same four process colors, cyan, magenta, yellow and black (CMYK), are used to reproduce all color imagery.
-Values of color are achieved by varying the size of each individual dot (halftone cell) on an each individual color plate.
+Values of color are achieved by varying the size of each individual dot (halftone cell) on each individual color plate.

 What is a proof and why is it important that I look at it?